 - counter 1 broadcasts a message to all the Automata in the application every time it increments; the libposif method for having an Automaton broadcast a message is BroadcastMessage(), and it is roughly equivalent to Qt's signal()

 - the two Reg/Unreg buttons register/un-register a connection between the "tick" messages broadcasted by the counter 1 Automaton and a corresponding "divider Automaton" represented by the yellow counters to the right of said buttons, where each "divider Automaton" is dividing the incoming "tick"s (broadcasted by counter 1) by the number specified in its corresponding drowp-down list (i.e. by 1 and by 2 in the screenshot above); the libposif methods for registering/un-registering an Automaton as a listener to a broadcasting source are AddMessagingRoute(src, dest) / RemoveMessagingRoute(src, dest), and are roughly equivalent to Qt's connect(src, dest) / disconnect(src, dest) methods

-- onMessageReceived() is a predefined virtual function of libposif's Automaton abstract class, and it is triggered (by libposif's internals) each time an Automaton object receives a message (i.e. this method has to be implemented by each specific automaton that is derived from libposif's Automaton abstract class)
+- onMessageReceived() is a predefined virtual function of libposif's Automaton abstract class, and it is triggered (by libposif's internals) each time an Automaton object receives a message (this method has to be implemented by each specific automaton that is derived from libposif's Automaton abstract class)

 - SendIntercomMessage() sends a scheduled message to a specified Automaton (which can be - and in the code snippet below is - the sender Automaton itself)

-- BroadcastMessage() broadcasts a scheduled message throughout the application environment, and the message will be received by any/all other Automaton objects that have been set up to listen to the sender Automaton (via AddMessagingRoute())
+- BroadcastMessage() broadcasts a scheduled message to all the automata in the application, and the message will be actually received (and processed) by any/all other Automaton objects that have been set up to listen to the sender Automaton (via AddMessagingRoute())

 - SendIOMessage() sends a message to the application's Messaging Interface